 We have business operations in both the UK and the broader EU.
-In June 2016, a majority of voters in the UK elected to withdraw from the EU in a national referendum, and in March 2017, the UK gave notice to the EU that it was formally initiating the withdrawal process.
-The terms of withdrawal and the future relationship between the UK and the EU are currently subject to negotiation, creating significant uncertainty about the future terms of trade and the ongoing relationship between the UK and the EU during any transition period or more permanently.
+In June 2016, a majority of voters in the UK elected to withdraw from the EU in a national referendum, and the UK is currently negotiating the terms of its exit from the EU, which is scheduled for March 29, 2019.
+In November 2018, the UK and the EU agreed upon a draft Withdrawal Agreement that sets out the terms of the UK's departure, including commitments on citizen rights after its withdrawal, a financial settlement from the UK and a transition period from March 29, 2019 through December 31, 2020 to allow time for a future deal to be agreed upon.
+On January 15, 2019, the draft Withdrawal Agreement was rejected by the UK parliament, creating significant uncertainty regarding the terms and timing under which the UK will leave the EU.
 In addition, the UK referendum and withdrawal process have given rise to calls for the governments of other EU member states to consider withdrawal.